LukeLentz/Moldvay-BASIC/examples.md

 let rec modn a n =
 /* returns the result of a modulo n
     int -> int -> int */
-    if < a n // if n is greater, a is the remainder then a
+    if  a < n // if n is greater, a is the remainder then a
-    else if / a n == 0 // no remainder
+    else if  a / n == 0 // no remainder
             then 0
-            else modn - a n n // keep recurring until < a n
+            else modn a (n - n) // keep recurring until < a n